Singapore Permanent Residence Scheme for Singapore Work Pass Holders

 Step 3: Decide on PR filing for your children

-If you are married and have children, one of the important decisions you have to make is whether you want to apply for PR for your male children.
+If you are married and have children, one of the important decisions you have to make is whether you want to apply for PR for your son(s).

 Different parents view the National Service obligation differently.
 Some parents don’t mind it, thinking that the child will be stronger and more mature after the two years in service.
 Others are horrified at the thought of having their child go through any kind of military service.
-You will need to think carefully on your own standpoint and decide accordingly, whether you would like to apply PR for your male children or not.
+You will need to think carefully based on your own standpoint and decide accordingly, before you make any PR applications for your son(s).